Project type: Efficient cook stoves

 Annual CO₂ reduction: 25'000 t CO2

-This carbon offset project involves the installation and maintenance of improved domestic cook stoves in remote areas in the Garo Hills in India.
+This climate protection project involves the installation and maintenance of improved domestic cook stoves in remote areas in the Garo Hills in India.
 The stoves have improved combustion, resulting in less wood consumption for cooking, reduced carbon emissions, decreased indoor air pollution and less deforestation.
 At the same time, the project will enable communities to save time and invest resources and efforts into developing sustainable and homestay tourism as the villages are located near national parks.

 The Garo people are an indigenous folk in the north east part of India residing in the state of Meghalaya and one of the few remaining matrilineal societies in the world.
 They still use open stoves extensively and rely on wood for fuel.
 These open stoves require a large amount of fuel and are very smoky which disproportionally affects women and children to household air pollution and can result in adverse health effects like respiratory illnesses and ischemic heart disease.
 Meanwhile, much more firewood needs to be extracted out of the neighboring forests and more time has to be spent by women and children for gathering and transporting the wood.